wangyishen/personalwebsite/content/home/about.md

 # Biography

-Yishen Wang joins Smart Grid Research Institute Co.
+Yishen Wang joins State Grid Smart Grid Research Institute Co.
 Ltd. (SGRI) since 2021.
-His research interests include machine learning and optimization applications in low-carbon power system operation and economics, specifically focused on energy storage and renewable integration, load modeling, and integrated energy systems.
+His research interests include machine learning and optimization applications in low-carbon power system operation and economics.

+Dr. Wang serves as the Associate Editor of IEEE Systems Journal and IET Renewable Power Generation.
+He was a Guest Editor of Journal of Modern Power Systems and Clean Energy.